 As a result of a successful diversification strategy, the company was able to displace the two top global players, including Arcelor Mittal’s Stilton plant and Evraz’ Rocky Mountain plant, and established dominance in the North American market for steel rails.

 Successful innovation requires getting winning technologies to market in record time.
-The objectives are two:
+The objectives are the following:

 - Deliver a new product/technology with the highest level of customer satisfaction, and